jenniferhail/jen-hail-wp/README.md

 *(if your site requires dedicated hosting, you will want to replace the above IP )*
 2. Select “Add-on Domains” and set a domain via cPanel http://72.52.173.139/cpanel *(Example: client.mightily.com)*
-3. Point the add-on domain to pubic_html/dev/web
+3. Point the add-on domain to pubic_html/staging/web
 4. Create a database and a database user
 *(database: wpdb)
 (database user: dbuser)*
-5. Add the office IP 50.59.42.134 to "Remote MYSQL" *(This allows your local WP project to use the remote database i.e. the staging area)*
+5. Add the office IP 50.59.42.134 to "Remote MYSQL" *(This allows your local WP project to use the remote database)*

 ### Bedrock Setup
 You will want to install Bedrock on both local and hosting enviroments, follow the Bedrock instructions found at: